The requirements for the degree of Doctor of Jurisprudence are:

 JD students must complete at least one advanced course that contains one or more units of ethics instruction.
 Only a course approved by the Curriculum Committee and explicitly classified as an ethics course before the quarter begins satisfies this requirement.

-In addition to first-year Legal Research and Writing and Federal Litigation, all students must complete another course of at least two units in which a principal part of the assigned work is a paper or other written product (an “R” paper).
+In addition to first-year Legal Writing and Federal Litigation, all students must complete another course of at least two units in which a principal part of the assigned work is a paper or other written product (an “R” paper).
 Only courses approved by the Curriculum Committee and explicitly classified as an R course before the term begins can satisfy this requirement.

 - A course designated as an “R” course is defined as one in which the written product is substantial and is based on open-ended research by the student.